nizamphoenix/DataEngineering/README.md

 - The destination table’s "create" disposition: controls whether or not BigQuery write operation should,
   -  create a table if the destination table does not exist(BigQueryDisposition.CREATE_IF_NEEDED);
        also a schema needs to be provided if not then fails at runtime, or
-  -  If the destination table does not exist, the write operation fails.(BigQueryDisposition.CREATE_NEVER)
+  -  exit with a fail status if the destination table does not exist.(BigQueryDisposition.CREATE_NEVER)
 - The destination table’s "write" disposition: controls whether the data you write will.
   -  replace an existing table(BigQueryDisposition.WRITE_TRUNCATE),
   -  append rows to an existing table(BigQueryDisposition.WRITE_APPEND), or